watermarkhu/qsurface/README.md

 # Usage

-To simulate the toric code and simulate with bit-flip error for 10 iterations and decode with the MWPM decoder:
+To simulate the toric code and simulate with bitflip error for 10 iterations and decode with the MWPM decoder:

 ```python
 >>> from opensurfacesim.main import initialize, run